Cardiovascular disease in women

 Cardiovascular disease in women is an integral area of research in the ongoing studies of women's health.
 Cardiovascular disease (CVD) is an umbrella term for a wide range of diseases affecting the heart and blood vessels, including but not limited to, coronary artery disease, stroke, cardiomyopathy, myocardial infarctions, and aortic aneurysms.

 Since the mid-1980s, CVD has been the leading cause of death in women, despite being presumed to be a primarily male disease.
-Two types of CVDs are shown to be the leading causes of death in women globally according to the World Health Organization: ischemic heart disease and stroke.
-However, until recently, the gender-specific data available on cardiovascular disease (CVD) has been sparse for numerous reasons.
+Two types of CVDs are shown to be the leading causes of death in women globally, according to the World Health Organization: ischemic heart disease and stroke.
+Although, on average, women will develop CVD 5-10 years later than men, the overall number of CVD diagnoses in men and women is similar.

+Until recently, the gender-specific data available on cardiovascular disease (CVD) has been sparse for numerous reasons.
 The risks of CVD were unaccounted for in women due to gender biases, under-representation in clinical trials, and lack of research.
 These factors contributed to an increase in preventable deaths in women due to CVD.
 Thus, this is now an integral area of research in the ongoing studies of women's health.

-Overall, these factors are instrumental in the key differences seen in CVD presentation, which must be accounted for in diagnostic and treatment practices from healthcare providers.
+Overall, these factors are instrumental in the key differences seen in CVD presentation, which must be accounted for in diagnostic and treatment practices by healthcare providers.